forkyishere/he-awm/README.md

 Still very early Alpha kind of stuff, so treat it accordantly.
 Will get better over time.

+## Disclaimer
+This script needs to be (potentially) modified if the Hive-Engine code changes, therefore always double check the `Optimised for:` comment section inside the script.

 ## `he_awm.sh`
-Executable bash script that runs on the same folder of the HIVE-Engine witness code.
+Name of the executable bash script that runs on the same folder of the HIVE-Engine witness code.

+## Configurables
+Inside the script check the `Requirements` comment section and its variables.
+Adapting these to your node should be enought to get you going.

+In addition, if you would like to customise the state of which the script starts, change the variables under the `State variables` comment section to other initial states.

 ## How to start
 Review the script contents and modify at your leasure any initial status or thresholds.
 Then simply execute the script: